Gopika Poornima

 Gopika Poornima is an Indian singer who mostly sings for Telugu, Tamil, and Kannada language films.
 She became popular with the singing competition Padutha Theeyaga.
-Her husband Mallikarjun is also a singer and composer in Telugu Film Industry.
+Her husband Mallikarjun is also a singer and composer in the Telugu Film Industry.

 Personal life

 Gopika was born in Vizianagaram and brought up in Hyderabad.
 After her initial training in carnatic classical music from her own Aunt Smt.
 M Padma, Gopika further trained under renowned Padmabhushan Smt.
 Sudha Raghunathan, Smt.
 Lalitha Sivakumar, Smt.
 Prabhavathi and at present she is under the tutelage of the famous classical exponent Smt.
 Binni Krishnakumar.
 Her father was a senior manager in a central government office in Hyderabad.
 She participated in the first edition of singing reality show Padutha Theeyaga hosted by ETV.
 She got opportunities as a playback singer in films through this show and it was also at this time Gopika Poornima participated in musical reality shows in National channels like Star Plus Meri Aawaz Suno and Zee Sa Re Ga Ma Pa.
 She met her future husband Mallikarjun in the same programme.
 After this programme, her father took voluntary retirement from his service and shifted to Chennai to train her in classical music and seek opportunities in professional singing.